Blues Ladies went down fighting as they suffered a narrow defeat to Arsenal Ladies in the FA WSL Continental Cup final.

-David Parker’s side managed to cause a scare late on in the first 45 minutes, with Aluko beating the offside trap and forcing Emma Byrne to claw the ball away as the bottom corner beckoned.
+David Parker’s side caused a scare late on in the first 45 minutes, however, with Aluko beating the offside trap and forcing Emma Byrne to claw the ball away as the bottom corner beckoned.

-More Blues defending was required early in the second-half, while some wasteful finishing by the WSL Champions helped Birmingham’s cause.
+Further Blues defending was required early in the second-half, while some wasteful finishing by the WSL Champions let Birmingham off the hook.

-The DCS Stadium outfit withstood copious amounts of pressure and conjured up their best opening of the contest, with Williams rounding Byrne, but the versatile forward couldn’t apply the finishing touch – and fired wide.
+The DCS Stadium outfit withstood copious amounts of pressure but then proceeded to create their best opening of the contest, with Williams rounding Byrne, but the versatile forward couldn’t apply the finishing touch – and fired wide.

-Then on 68 minutes Spencer pulled off a spectacular stop, to keep out Smith’s free-kick, while Gemma Davison cracked Spencer’s left upright on 79 minutes.
+Then on 68 minutes Spencer pulled off a spectacular stop, to keep out Smith’s free-kick, while Gemma Davison rattled Spencer’s left upright on 79 minutes.

 As extra-time moved ever closer Arsenal broke Blues’ hearts, when Little had to produce her very best to break the deadlock in the 82nd minute.